cortexproject/cortex/docs/configuration/config-file-reference.md

   kvstore:
     # Backend storage to use for the ring.
 Supported values are: consul, etcd,
-    # inmemory, multi.
+    # inmemory.
 Memberlist is not available for ha_tracker since Gossip
     # is too slow for HA purposes.
-Multi should be used for migration only.
     # CLI flag: -distributor.ha-tracker.store
     [store: <string> | default = "consul"]